If You Only Clean 1 Thing in Your Home This Spring, Make It ThisTue Apr 11, 2017

 On the DIY side, if your vent duct is shorter, you should be able to easily clean it out yourself.
 Remove the duct cover or flaps on the outside of your home and use long brushes and a vacuum to remove the build up.
 Hint: run your dryer while working- that way the lint will blow forward as you work instead of getting pushed further back.

-Also, make sure you clean your lint trap after every load and disconnect the exhaust hose running from the dryer to the wall and give it a good cleaning once a month.
-Justin also recommends never leaving your dryer running when you leave home or overnight.
+Remember, make sure you clean your lint trap after every load and disconnect the exhaust hose running from the dryer to the wall and give it a good cleaning once a month.

 So go get this one critical chore done now and then get out and enjoy spring in Virginia.
 The other spring cleaning can wait.